Why No Mention of Dan in Revelation 7?

 If the invasion of 2 Chronicles 16:4 depleted Dan, then the invasion of the Assyrians (2 Kings 15:29) may have depleted them further to the point that they virtually disappeared.
-If so, the term "Joseph" may refer to miscellaneous, minority or uncategorized Israelites.
+If so, the term "Joseph" may refer to miscellaneous, minority, or non-categorized Israelites.

 In Zechariah 10:6, we read: "I will strengthen the house of Judah and save the house of Joseph.
 I will restore them because I have compassion on them.
 They will be as though I had not rejected them, for I am the LORD their God and I will answer them."

 Yet another intriguing possibility that provides an even simpler solution is this: the tribe of Joseph refers to the Samaritans!
-When the Assyrians conquered the Northern Kingdom, (aka, "Samaria," "Ephraim," or "Joseph,") they left some of the peoples behind while deporting the majority and dispersing them throughout their kingdom.
+When the Assyrians conquered the Northern Kingdom, (aka, "Samaria," "Ephraim," or "Joseph,") they left some of the peoples behind while deporting others and dispersing them throughout their kingdom.
 Perhaps the majority of those left behind were from Dan and Ephraim.
-The Assyrians then imported a variety of gentile peoples into the land, and these people intermarried, creating the Samaritan race, a race the Jews despised.
-These were the troublemakers mentioned in Nehemiah: the early Samaritans.
+The Assyrians then imported a variety of gentile peoples into the land, and these people intermarried, creating the Samaritan race, a mixed race the other Jews despised.
+These Samaritans could have been the troublemakers mentioned in the Book of Nehemiah.

-Modern Jews (who have often done some intermarrying themselves) recognize the Samaritans--who have never left the land and still sacrifice Passover lambs on Mt.
-Gerizim--as fully Jewish!
+Modern Jews (who have often done some intermarrying themselves) recognize the Samaritans as fully Jewish.
+They have never left the land and still sacrifice Passover lambs on Mt.
+Gerizim!
 The Samaritan Jews today are more observant than modern Orthodox Jews.
 So perhaps the Samaritans are considered the tribe of Joseph because the term Joseph is used for the Northern Kingdom.

 While we are at it, we might even suggest that the term Joseph includes gentiles who have converted to Judaism.
 We know, for example, that when the Hebrews left Egypt, some gentile peoples (called a "mixed multitude" in Exodus 12:38) were amalgamated into the nation.